 On March 3, 2021, Hillsborough County Board of County Commissioners voted on and passed the Tenant’s Bill of Rights, Source of Income Anti-discrimination and Notice of Late Fee Ordinance, also known as Tenant’s Bill of Rights Ordinance.The ordinance was enacted to provide additional protections to residential tenants in unincorporated Hillsborough County, including protection from income discrimination and as a result are provided more affordable housing opportunities and offered more protection from homelessness.

 To comply with the ordinance, unincorporated Hillsborough County landlords are required to provide their tenants a notice document that is titled Tenant’s Bill of Rights & Resources to ensure tenants understand what their rights are under this new ordinance.

-The ordinance goes into effect on March 15, 2021 and enforcement will be begin on July 1, 2021.
+The ordinance went into effect on March 15, 2021 and enforcement begins on July 1, 2021.

 Enforcement of Tenant’s Bill of Rights Ordinance